 The German-born songstress has successfully straddled the line between synthwave and synthpop, thanks to her exquisite retro-fusion of New Wave and electronic pop

-As with her debut album ‘Sleepwalking’, NINA has created its eagerly awaited follow-up ‘Synthian’ with silent partner Laura Fares aka LAU, while producers Oscillian, Richard X, Till Wild and Ricky Wilde have also put their stamp on a number of tracks.
+Following her debut album ‘Sleepwalking’, NINA has created its eagerly awaited follow-up ‘Synthian’ with producers Oscillian, Richard X, Till Wild and Ricky Wilde putting their stamp on a number of tracks.

 Although NINA’s popwave is still more than evident, this new record unveils a darker aesthetic and an air of cyber-expressionism.
 NINA spoke from her home city of Berlin about her continuing musical adventures.

 I see ‘Synthian’ as the bigger and bolder sister of ‘Sleepwalking’.
 It’s more mature and daring.
 ‘Synthian’ also explores the depths of love, desire, spirituality, the duality of the human condition.
 Unity vs Isolation.